CardinalSys/CardinalSys/README.md

 Hi, I'm @KuhakuGDev and I'm a C# program developer on WinForm and Console, and a game developer on Unity and Unreal Engine.
 I'm created the Rainbow Six Siege Tracker with reverse engineering for TinoRed on Cuba (its a intranet).
-I have on my github repositories some of my games prototypes in Unity (I can't upload de Unreal Engine prototypes cause they size are bigger than my wallet, I hate you Etecsa).
+I have on my github repositories some of my games prototypes in Unity (I can't upload de Unreal Engine prototypes cause they size are bigger than my wallet, I love you Etecsa).

-Also I have knows of programming on Ren'py, C++ and Python.
-(Yes ...
-I know that the programming language used in Ren'py is python, but it is not the same thing xd)
+Also I have knows of programming on Ren'py, C++, Python and full stack development.

-The most important repository is private (R6 tracker)
+My most important repository is private (R6 tracker)

 P.d: I speak: english, spanish and italian.